gwtproject/gwt-site/src/main/markdown/articles/using_gwt_with_hibernate.md

 }
 </pre>

 <p>You may have noticed some <code>HibernateUtil</code> calls in the <code>MusicStoreServiceImpl</code>  method implementations in the code snippet above.
-This is actually a custom class that was created as a helper utility to retrieve and use the Hibernate session factory, exactly as is done in the <a href="http://docs.jboss.org/hibernate/stable/core/reference/en/html/tutorial.html">Hibernate tutorial</a> mentioned earlier.
+This is actually a custom class that was created as a helper utility to retrieve and use the Hibernate session factory, exactly as is done in the Hibernate tutorial mentioned earlier.
 For convenience, here is the <code>HibernateUtil</code> code pasted below so you can follow along.
 If you want to learn more details about what the <code>HibernateUtil</code> class is doing, I strongly advise checking out the tutorial for a full explanation.</p>

 <pre class="code">
 public class HibernateUtil {